Almost everyone believes in the law. But when a jury summons shows up in the mail, excuses often take precedence over beliefs.

 Remember those comic book superheroes with X-ray vision?
-Well, the Lexis Advance service doesn’t give you capabilities that powerful (yet!), but it does have some handy online legal research tools that are pretty darn close.
+Well, the Lexis service doesn’t give you capabilities that powerful (yet!), but it does have some handy online legal research tools that are pretty darn close.

 And just like X-ray vision, these visualization tools help you find things that were previously hidden.

 In this context, “visualization” means taking huge amounts of data and representing it graphically, so you can spot valuable details that were virtually impossible to see before—we’re talking things like trends, key composite facts, timelines and much more.